Home » Bee Farm Blog » Beeswax » Beeswax Candles » DIY Christmas Tree Shaped Candles

 Pinterest Hidden Image

-If you are looking for a unique handmade gift idea, these Christmas tree shaped candles are certainly worth consideration.
-Using rolled sheets of beeswax to make candles is so easy that anyone can be a successful.
-The sheets are available in a wide variety of colors and they smell delightful.
+Do the holidays bring out the craft – DIY part of your personality?
+If so, here is a unique handmade gift idea, these beeswax Christmas tree candles look so involved but are ridiculously easy to make.
+They are made with rolled sheets of colorful beeswax that come in a wide variety of colors.
+And, they smell delightful!
 Learn how to make your own for gifting or decorating.

 Trio of hand rolled beeswax christmas tree candles image.